pnaskardev/urine_strip_analyser/README.md

 The main methodology that has been used can be divided into 2 parts :-

 1. **Cropping** - to get the useful part of the image.
+2. **PreProcessing** - A billinear extrapolator is used to replace value of each pixel with the average value of the row to remove artifacts like granular noise and dark patches
-2. **Segmentation** - small segments of 10x10 are used to get the average RGB value of each segment.
+3. **Segmentation** - small segments of 10x10 are used to get the average RGB value of each segment.

 ## Installation